All Episodes

 The point is here, they are way.

-They've tried to take Trump out, they failed.
+They've tried to take Trump out.

 Now they're looking for somebody else to do it.

-The Republican leadership's tried, they can't do it.
+The Republican leadership's tried.

 Trump now going after Cruz.

-Talk radio not gonna put up with with what Trump going after Cruz, and even if talk radio starts dumping on, they really believe that we start dumping on Trump that he's finished, which illustrates once again that they have no idea.
+And even talk radio starts dumping on, they really believe that we start dumping on Trump that he's finished.

 The thing, if you want to understand, if you're watching now, today, tomorrow, at any time, the media talk about talk radio.

-What you the key to understanding it, the key to deciphering it, they believe you are incapable of thinking on your own, that you never have and you don't.
+The key to understanding it, the key to deciphering it, they believe you are incapable of thinking on your own, that you never have and you don't.

 That every action you take politically, every thought you have politically, every opinion is the result of you being brainwashed by me and others like me.

-You are not independent, you do not think on your own, you don't have the ability to.
+You don't have the ability to.

-And they believe this because they think all of conservatism is mind numbed robots, idiots, you name it.
+And they believe this because they think all of conservatism is mind-numbed robots, idiots, you name it.

-They think all of conservatism is what you watch, what you see when you watch making of a murderer, frankly.
+They think all of conservatism is what you watch, what you see when you watch Making of a Murderer, frankly.

-Here's what's got him all excited.
+Here's what's got them all excited.

-And your comments that because of his birthplace in Canada, it may be precarious for the Republicans to have a nominee like that.
+The political director Paul Steinhauser is interviewing Trump, says, Mr. Trump want to ask you about Ted Cruz and your comments that because of his birthplace in Canada, it may be precarious for the Republicans to have a nominee like that.

-Are you suggesting or questioning his birthright?
+Are you suggesting or questioning his birthright, his citizenship?

 No, I'm not at all.